Dimensions Dance catches ‘Fiebre’ in Saturday performance

 Then comes the rehearsal for “Fiebre,” the title piece for the summer show and the work of Venezuelan choreographer Vicente Nebrada.
 “Fiebre” first premiered in San Francisco in 1995, featuring La Lupe.
 With the help of choreographers Yanis Pikeiris — who danced with Nebrada — and Nebrada’s longtime collaborator Zane Wilson, DDTM intends to revive the dance with its original format and energy.

-“The partnering work in ‘Fiebre’ is incredible because the guy supports a lot of lifts,” says Kronenberg.
+“The partnering work in ‘Fiebre’ is incredible because the guy supports a lot of lifts,” Kronenberg said.
 “One reason we chose this ballet is to draw in a new audience who may not be interested in seeing ballet, but they love La Lupe.
 Alain Garcia and his Latin Power band will join us live for our performance.”

 Kronenberg reflects on the challenges DDTM faces as a company in its first year.
 “The love of what we do gets us through it — we don’t feel we have a choice.
 I’ve thought about letting it go but there is something inside me that says, no!
 Some people tell us this is a fabulous idea, some people have said we may not be rational, and a couple others think it downright suicidal.”